Your Dreams Notebook

 The primary goal of this journal is data collection.
 To record details, dreamsigns, feelings in fact everything you experience in your dreams.
 This can be what time you went to bed, what time you woke, what you told yourself before falling to sleep.
 This book will then become an active part of your journey, which you can refer to over and over again to spot patterns, signs in fact anything which will assist you in becoming one of the few people who can control their dreams.
 Amazing right?

-Keeping a Dream Journal Helps You To Become Lucid
+How To Keep a Dream Journal That Helps You To Become Lucid

 - Writing helps to remember dreams.
 More vivid details will occur in time.

 - After some time you will start to identify your own ‘dream symbols’.

 - Not only will this improve your dream recall, but it is a great overall exercise for your brain!